 The installer checked the white subway tile dye lots on the boxes before installing.

 We ordered ten boxes so he wanted to make sure they were all the same.
 Apparently, he thought they were.

 This is what the lot number will look like if you are checking yourself.
 You want to make sure the White Subway Tile Dye Lot is the same on every box.

 By the time we realized the issue these were the only two boxes left.
-The rest had already been thrown out so I’m trusting the tile guy really checked them all.
+The rest had already been thrown out so I’m trusting the tile guy checked them all.

 Lay out the White Subway Tile

-Now this my friends are great however the difference in the white subway tile dye lot is so slight I doubt you will see it here either.
+Now my friends are great however the difference in the white subway tile dye lot is so slight I doubt you will see it here either.

 To the untrained eye, it is not that noticeable.
 Even after the back wall was installed which you can see here we didn’t notice.